Architecture Description

 S --> R: Ok

-R --> R: check if there are new events and fill buffer accordingly
+R --> R: check if there are new patches and fill buffer accordingly

 deactivate R